yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 enddiv

-Haskell is incredible and you should consider to use it to make your next web application.
-Why?
+Why Haskell?

 <%= blogimage("haskell-benchmark.png","Impressive Haskell Benchmark") %>

-My main reason to look at Haskell is its efficiency (see [Snap Benchmark][snapbench] _&_ [Warp Benchmark][warpbench][^benchmarkdigression]).
+Its efficiency (see [Snap Benchmark][snapbench] _&_
+[Warp Benchmark][warpbench][^benchmarkdigression]).
-Haskell is compiled and is an order of magnitude faster than interpreted languages like [Ruby][haskellvsruby] and [Python][haskellvspython][^speeddigression].
+Haskell is an order of magnitude faster than interpreted languages like [Ruby][haskellvsruby] and [Python][haskellvspython][^speeddigression].

-Haskell handle parallel tasks perfectly.
+Haskell web frameworks handle parallel tasks perfectly.
 For example even better than node.js[^nodejstroll].

-But contrary to `C` and `C++`, Haskell is a high level language.
+Haskell is a high level language and make it harder to shoot you in the foot than `C` or `C++` for example.
 One of the best property of Haskell being:

-> "If your program compile it will be very close to what the programmer intended".
+> "If your program compile it will be
+>  very close to what the programmer intended".

-From the pure technical "point of vue", Haskell seems to be the perfect web development tool.
+From the pure technical "point of vue",
+Haskell seems to be the perfect web development tool.

 Weaknesses of Haskell certainly won't be technical but human: